selavy/blog/selavy.github.io/content/posts/prog-pearls-ch1.md

 ## Implementation #3: Safety off

-Since we are storing the odd-value counters in the upper 4-bits of each byte, we can take advance of the fact that adding 2^4 (=16) will never increment bits in the lower nibble (except in the case of overflow).
+Since we are storing the odd-value counters in the upper 4-bits of each byte, we can take advantage of the fact that adding 2^4 (=16) will never increment bits in the lower nibble (except in the case of overflow).
 This is analogous to adding 10^x to a base 10 number; repeatedly adding 10,000 to a number will never change the bottom 4 digits.

 This method is slightly faster, but is less safe because we aren't verifying that there aren't more than 10 duplicates.